jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ### Stratification

-* Analyse patients and controls separately –results will be merged at meta-analysis stage
+* Analyse patients and controls separately – results will be merged at meta-analysis stage

 ## 4. Descriptive statistics